balupeddireddy08/FastAPI-for-AI-Projects/07-async/README.md

 # 🚀 Section 7: FastAPI Async Showcase

 This section provides a single, cohesive example to demonstrate FastAPI's core asynchronous features.
-We use a simple "Live Status Dashboard" concept, explained with real-world analogies, to tie everything together.
+We use a simple **Food Delivery App** concept, explained with real-world analogies, to tie everything together.

 ## 🎯 What You'll Learn